brandonviaje/PrecisionTechCollab/Docs/devdocs/api.md

 - **Endpoint:** `GET /movies/search`
 - **Description:** Searches movies by title.
 - **Request Parameters:**
-  - `title` (query parameter, required): The title of the movie to search.
+  - `title`: The title of the movie to search.
 - **Response:**
   - **200 OK:** List of movies matching the search.